Home Office warns UK firms to prepare to hire EU staff post-Brexit

 Need help with your Sponsor Licence application?

 To receive professional support with your Sponsor Licence application, you can get in touch with IAS’ immigration lawyers.
 Our immigration specialists are experienced in UK immigration employment law cases and will be happy to assist you with your application.
+We are based across the UK in areas including London, Birmingham and Manchester.
 Contact us today on 0330 433 1213 for more information.

 Employers who already hold a sponsor licence